Last updated: April 25, 2021

 - While Kaleidoscope attendees may develop friendships with each other, please respect a group member’s decision to keep relationships with other group members within the group setting only.
 Please do not feel pressured to share your personal contact information with other group members, or to connect on Facebook or other social media platforms.

-- Limits of confidentiality: when necessary, facilitators may consult each other outside of meetings to discuss any concerns that happened in group, and support each other to provide facilitation to our best ability.
+- When deemed necessary, facilitators may consult each other outside of meetings to discuss any concerns that have arisen in group, and may provide support to group members and to each other to provide facilitation to our best ability.

-- We are not trained professionals and are not qualified to discuss suicide in great detail.
-We can refer you to other programs that provide this type of service.
+- Please note: many of our facilitators have Applied Suicide Intervention Skills Training (ASIST); however, we are not trained professionals and are therefore not qualified to discuss suicide in great detail.

 - If you are in crisis, please call 911 or 1-800-SUICIDE.

 - Any harassment within the group will not be tolerated.
-You will be asked to leave.
+Providing a safer space is our number 1 value.
+You will be asked to leave, or removed from the Zoom call.

 Emergency phone number: 911